SS Lamoricière: Sinking

 Lamoricière sank on 9 January 1942 during a severe storm while en route from Algiers to Marseille, whence it had sailed at 17.00 hours on 6 January 1942.
 The ship was carrying 272 passengers (of which 88 were military personnel) and 122 crew members, and a cargo of 330 tonnes, principally of vegetables, on its final voyage.

 Lamoricière sank in unclear circumstances near the Balearic Islands.
-The ship had gone to the rescue of a French freighter in distress, Jumieres, but by the time it arrived the freighter had sunk with the loss of its 20 crew.
+The ship had gone to the rescue of a French freighter in distress, Jumiège, but by the time it arrived the freighter had sunk with the loss of its 20 crew.
 Around midday on 8 January the ship passed between the two principal Balearic Islands and started heading towards Marseilles.

 The increasing savage storm, with winds at Force 7 on the Beaufort scale, was complicated further by Lamoricière running low on coal (which was also of poor quality).
 The stokers were burning furniture to augment the little fuel that remained.
 This meant that the ship was without the ability to reach port on the nearest land, which was Menorca.
 Eventually the ship developed a list, water started entering via the portholes, flooding the engine rooms (at 18.00 hours) and immobilising the generators and pumps (21.00 hours).
 Attempts were made to shift the deck-cargo to rebalance the ship but this failed.

 At 11 am the order to abandon ship was given, but due to the list of the ship, the starboard lifeboats could not be launched.
 One of the first boats to be launched was snagged and its occupants were thrown into the sea.
 In this boat were also 16 children from Centre Guynemer and two Red Cross nurses.
 Of these only two children were saved.